mozilla-it/openvpn_defer_auth/README.md

 To avoid any license/redistribution concerns, I'd love to use a submodule here and say "get it from their repo".
 But their git has ```openvpn-plugin.h``` as a pre-autoconf ```.in``` file.
 And I COULD have you do it with a lot of autoconf.
 But then you'd be building against something that wasn't their shipped code.

 As such, I've shipped this repo without the .h file.

+Compatibility
+---
-The plugin was tested against 2.4.6 initially.
+The plugin was tested against 2.4.6 initially, and has worked through-and-including 2.5.5.